 The development site fronts Park Hill Road and therefore frontage improvements are required.
-These requirements will be listed in the PLA that will be issued at a later date.
-With prior applications our client applied for variances and several were granted.
-It is therefore to be expected that we will yet again apply for variances.
+These requirements are listed in the PLA City File 17.24 dated February 27 2018.
+On behalf of our clients we apply for one variance.

-City Staff and OEL staff agree that the preferred process is to insert the variance applications in the rezoning, subdivision, and OCP amendment applications instead of initiating a new variance process after the PLA is issued.
+City Staff and OEL staff agree that the preferred process is to insert the variance application in the rezoning, subdivision, and OCP amendment applications instead of initiating a new variance process after the PLA is issued.
 Therefore OEL and Engineering Staff have discussed the requirements to be expected as those defined by Bylaw 4163 specification drawing RD-4.
-Our client's variance requests are listed below.
+Our client's variance request is as follows.